neam/docker-stack/stacks/debian-php-nginx/stack/README.md

 Customize your php/nginx configuration by changing the files in your project's `stack/nginx/` and `stack/php/` directories.

-To use HHVM instead of PHP-FPM, comment the "php-fpm" command almost at the bottom of your project's `stack/php/run.sh`, and uncomment the "hhvm" command.
+To use PHP-FPM instead of HHVM, comment the "hhvm"-related lines almost at the bottom of your project's `stack/php/run.sh`, and uncomment the "php-fpm" line.

 Also, because HHVM seems to alter the SCRIPT_NAME and DOCUMENT_ROOT params from nginx, add the following to your index.php file: